trebor/soul-bound/rfc.md

 * Embed economic incentives (staking, slashing) to align honest behavior and deter fraud

 The protocol is designed to make it economically and practically infeasible to create fraudulent identities at scale, while still allowing for legitimate identity creation.
 This is achieved through a combination of:
-* In-person verification requirements that cannot be easily automated
+* Verification requirements that cannot be easily automated
 * Economic stakes that make fraud costly
 * Decentralized validation that prevents single points of failure
 * Privacy-preserving mechanisms that protect user data